mongodb/docs-realm/source/includes/api-details/java/manage-files/reduce-file-size-compact-method-description.rst

-You can remove unused space by **compacting** the realm file by manually calling :java-sdk:`compactRealm()
+You can remove unused space by compacting the realm file by manually calling :java-sdk:`compactRealm()
-<io/realm/Realm.html#compactRealm-io.realm.RealmConfiguration->`
+<io/realm/Realm.html#compactRealm-io.realm.RealmConfiguration->`.